 The page and all the pages under this node are available only when the PHP plugin is enabled.
 The plugin is activated by default.
-If the plugin is disabled, enable it on the Plugins settings page as described in Managing Plugins.
+If the plugin is disabled, enable it on the Plugins page as described in Managing plugins.

 Use this page to configure PHP development and unit testing support in the project by choosing one of the available PHP interpreters, see Configuring Local PHP Interpreters and Configuring Remote PHP Interpreters.

 In this list, specify the PHP functionality scope to get coding assistance for.
 Each functionality scope is associated with the PHP version that supports this functionality.
 Currently PHP 5.3, PHP 5.4, PHP 5.5, PHP 5.6, PHP 7, PHP 7.1, and PHP 7.2 levels are supported.

 No correlation between the PHP version used in the project and the language level is enforced.
 Although the language version of each interpreter is detected automatically, you can still tell PhpStorm to provide you with coding assistance that corresponds to a different language level.
 However, if you attempt to use a code construct that is not supported by the specified language level, PhpStorm suggests a Switch to PHP <version> quick-fix.